Community Climate Fund Success Stories

 Amount awarded: £2,500

-This community DIY project involving skilled volunteers will add insulation, as well as double-glazed doors and windows to the new shed facility.
-As a result, avoiding heaters across the colder months means saving 288kWh and 80kg CO2 per annum.
-Subsequently, it shall create a warmer environment for users through the winter and reduces costs for a soon to be important community hub.
+HDC are helping this local group launch by supporting their sustainable building.
+The DIY project involving skilled volunteers will add insulation, as well as double-glazed doors and windows to the new shed facility.
+Avoiding heaters across the colder months will save approximately 288kWh and 80kg Carbon dioxide per annum.
+Subsequently, it creates a warmer environment for users throughout the winter and reduces costs for a soon to be important community hub.

 Chanctonbury Church